Key Questions

 Heath will collect substantial development fees, income taxes, and a 6.5-mill surcharge for its infrastructure.
 Granville Schools will bear nearly $12 million in new annual operating costs and up to $55 million in construction — with almost none of the revenue.

 Residents of both Granville and Heath deserve full transparency and answers before this project moves forward.
+The next vote is scheduled for August 3 — and any financial discussions between now and then should happen in public.

 This site was built by Granville and Licking County residents concerned about the proposed Heath Hills development and its impact on our schools, infrastructure, and quality of life.